robseb/rsyocto/doc/guides/7_customVersions.md

     In case the *u-boot* is configured to write the FPGA configuration the script will generate the depending FPGA configuration file.
 This is only possible if no unlicensed IP is available inside the Quartus Prime Project.
     For instance Quartus Prime projects containing an *Intel NIOS II* Soft-Core processor can not be generated.
-    The following inlustration shows the callcuated partition table for a custom *rsyocto* build:
+    The following inlustration shows the callculated partition table for a custom *rsyocto* build:

     ![Alt text](partitionTable.png?raw=true "Partition table")
     <br>